rebremer/ADF_Labs_rbr/Workshop_2_MovieAnalytics_secure.md

 - **Authentication/authorization**: Connect to Storage account and Azure SQL using System Assigned Managed Identities rather than keys
 - **Networking**: Connect to Storage account and Azure SQL using private endpoints rather than public internet
 - **Parametrization**: Parameterize pipeline to facilitate unit testing and deployment to dev/tst/prd
+- **Data Exfiltration Protection**: Whitelist domains that ADF can use to communicate

 ## Prerequisites